 Application IDs & Game Version

-If everyone connects to the same servers, there must be a way to separate your players from everyone else’s.
+As everyone connects to the same servers, there must be a way to separate your players from everyone else's.

 - Creating the basic Lobby Scene.